surrutiaquir/Titan-ACFI/Automatic_Login_Titan-ACFI.md

 ## Automatic Login

-Logging into our local machine first and then titan from there can get annoying after a little while with all the typing.
+Logging into our local machine first and then Titan from there can get annoying after a little while with all the typing.
 In order to simplify the process somewhat, you can setup an automatic logins.
 To do this, open a terminal on your local machine and cd into your  **~/.ssh**  folder.
 Here, you can create a public/private rsa key pair by typing

 ```console
 $ ssh-keygen -t rsa